 Students will learn advanced algorithmic procedures, gain insight into the principles of modern programming languages, learn about methods for analysis, testing and verification of code, and understand the possibilities and limitations of emerging computing devices that operate on different principles than classical computers.
 The acquired knowledge and skills will prepare students for expert analytical work, which may include independent research.

 The candidate chooses one of the specializations Computational model algorithms, Formal verification and analysis of programs or Principles of programming languages.

 |Czech study program|

 |Study time||2 years|

 The graduate of the program is ready to work in companies focused on the design and development of software systems, especially in the positions of analyst, software architect or verifier.
-He will also find employment in companies that provide IT consultancy and advice.
-Solid mathematical foundations, together with knowledge of non-trivial algorithmic procedures, are a good prerequisite for work in the financial sector.
-The acquired knowledge and skills can also be used very well by the graduate in the follow-up doctoral studies.
+It can also be used in companies providing consultations and advice in the field of informatics.
+Solid mathematical foundations together with knowledge of non-trivial algorithmic procedures are a good prerequisite for work in the financial sector.
+The graduate can also make very good use of the acquired knowledge and skills in the follow-up doctoral study.

-FI graduates are valued in practice, their average gross salary in the last few years is more than CZK 45,000, according to a survey of all levels of study.
-More about graduate employment
+FI graduates are valued in practice, their average gross starting salary in the last few years is more than 45,000 CZK, according to a survey of all levels of study.
+More about the employment of graduates

 Meet successful graduates